Seattle Car Accident Attorney

 The cost of legal representation is, unfortunately, a deterrent for many people who need legal counsel from seeking it after a car accident.
 The assumed high cost of legal representation may deter some people who have only sustained moderate damages from a car accident.
 However, even moderate damages totaling in the hundreds or thousands of dollars can be a severe blow to some families.
 This is why Washington Injury Law offers contingency fee billing.

-When you hire Washington Injury Law for your car accident claim, you can expect no up-front costs for any of our legal services.
+When you hire Washington Injury Law for your claim, you can expect no up-front costs for any of our legal services.
 We also only charge legal fees when we win your case, so you pay us nothing if we lose.
 Your legal fees after winning a case will be a portion of your settlement or jury award.
-Our experienced attorneys believe in making legal representation as accessible as possible to those who need it most.
+Our experienced auto accident attorneys believe in making legal representation as accessible as possible to those who need it most.

-To file a car accident claim in Washington, you must make sure you meet the applicable statute of limitations.
+To file a car accident claim in Washington state, you must make sure you meet the applicable statute of limitations.
 The statute of limitations is the time limit for taking legal action.
-In Washington, the statute of limitations on personal injury lawsuits is three years starting on the date the accident in question occurred.
+In Washington, the statute of limitations on personal injury lawsuits is three years starting on the date the car accident in question occurred.
 You must file your complaint before this window closes or a judge may simply throw out your case before it even begins.
 The defendant may also file a motion to dismiss based on your lateness.

 Damages Available in a Car Accident Claim